 Once you are a Certified Lead Trainer, an individual or an organization must obtain a license in order to conduct a Healthy Lifestyles workshop.
 The fee is $300 but is negotiable based on the resources of the agency.
 There may be more than one Certified Lead Trainer per organization, but only one license applies.
 A license is a written agreement, or Memorandum of Understanding (MOU) between an individual or an organization and OODH that allows the individual or organization to conduct one or more Healthy Lifestyles workshops upon meeting program requirements.

 - A valid license is required to host one or more workshops.

 - License must be obtained at least 3 weeks before the workshop.

 - The license is valid for 3 years from the date of issue.

-- One onle license is needed per organization, even if the organization has more than one trainer.
+- Only one license is needed per organization, even if the organization has more than one trainer.

 - Organizational fee for obtaining a license is on a sliding scale, depending on the organization's available resources.

-- If an individual is no associated with an organization and plans to host a workshop, they need to apply for an individual license.
+- If an individual is not associated with an organization and plans to host a workshop, they need to apply for an individual license.
 The fee for an individual license is negotiable.